 There are a number of advantages a BYOD program can bring to its company.
-We’ll start with one of its biggest draws: the cost.
+It’s a cost control opportunity, easy to manage and employee compatible.
+We’ll start with one of its biggest draws: optimizing spend.

 BYOD programs also benefit businesses looking to minimize additional administration.
 While many companies will provide employees with security updates to ensure data safety, the rest of the program will require little management beyond reimbursements.
 No negotiating with carriers over bills or device replacement management.
 Employees troubleshooting their devices will use the same resources they use when device issues arise in their personal life.

 Employee productivity is directly tied to knowledge and experience.
 Adopting new tactics and technology always requires a transition period.
 Decision makers talk about change management when considering bringing something new to the company.
 And new can be good.
 Flexibility in a company is a source of strength.
 But it often takes time and may encounter opposition.

 Employees that receive company-provided devices generally don’t have a choice in their new device.
 They may not know the system and may struggle to learn it.
 When they’re using their own device, this isn’t an issue.
 Consider how many days, weeks, months it takes for employees to adapt to a change in the company.
 However long that may be, with a BYOD program, you don’t have to worry about it.

 We’ve covered three big reasons a company might adopt a bring your own device (BYOD) program over a company-provided device (CPD) program.
 In short, those are low overhead, reduced management and employee compatibility.
 For some companies, those selling points might be enough.
 Others may need more information.
 Well, here are a few more things to consider.